Yulimar09/yulimar09/README.md

 #### 🎓 Education

-- Master of Science in Data Science, Adelphi University
+- Master of Science in Business Analytics, Adelphi University

-- Bachelor of Science in Telecommunication Engineering
+- Bachelor of Science in Computer Engineering

 - Business Intelligence Analyst Certificate, TripleTen